 Don't meet the entry requirements?
 No problem!

-We also offer the New Zealand Certificate in Arts and Design (Level 4) (page 23) and the New Zealand Certificate in Digital Media and Design (Level 4) (page 24).
-Studying both of these certificates can lead to a negotiated pathway towards the Bachelor of Architectural Studies.
+We also offer the New Zealand Certificate in Arts and Design (Level 4) (page 24) and the New Zealand Certificate in Digital Media and Design (Level 4) (page 25).

 Master of Architecture (Professional)